 Residents have had their say on Carterton District Council services and facilities.
 And CDC is listening and acting on the feedback.

-The results of the 2022 Residents Survey are now available online at [insert link when uploaded].
+The results of the 2022 Residents Survey are now available online.
 Almost 500 members of our community let us know what’s working well for them, and where we can make improvements.

 We asked community members for their opinions during March and April this year.
 We contacted a random sample of 2400 residents to complete the survey.